glamorous-chi/Sample-Portfolio/README.md

 ### The challenge

-The challenge is to develop a replica of the given portfolio in the Figma design given above
+The challenge is to develop a replica of the given portfolio in the Figma design above

 ### Screenshot